 If it still won’t turn on, the laptop may be overheated.
+If the laptop shut off suddenly while you were using it and feels warm to the touch, it almost certainly is.
 Here’s how to fix an Elitebook 8440 that overheats.
 It’s not usually a difficult fix either.
 Other models of Elitebook will be very similar.

 I’ve written about this trick before, and it’s not always necessary on all hardware, but it definitely helps Elitebooks when nothing else will.
 This trick works on other HP laptops as well.
 For that matter, it works on any other brand of laptop with a removable battery.

 What about HP desktops?